ufnkam/crapapp/README.md

 # cargo-crapapp

-Cargo plugin for bundling multiplatform Rust apps from `CRAP.toml`.
+Cargo plugin for bundling multiplatform Rust apps from `CRAP.toml` without external dependencies like wixl or nsis.

 It exists because some enterprise environments, especially in banking, are very good at inventing security rituals and very bad at understanding what is actually secure.
-Sometimes Artifactory is missing, nobody owns Linux package distribution, Windows packaging tools are blocked or are piece of sh*t.
+Sometimes Artifactory meatadata is missing, nobody owns Linux package distribution or Windows packaging tools are blocked.

 The goal is simple: read a manifest, build Rust binaries for configured targets, and produce something a user can install without negotiating with five